DCC-Lab/Optics-ID/docs/HOWTOs/HOWTO-installOpticsId.md

 This tutorial should help you to install correctly the Optics-Id app, but more specificaly the microRamanView window.
 The first window, or filterView window, shall work on its own when the aforementioned installation is done.

+Please note that the app doesn't work yet with M1 chips and Windows computers.

 ## What is the Optics-Id app?

 ------